Ada-Developers-Academy/daily-curriculum/topic_resources/nix.md

 ```
 $ cd ~
 ```
-"~" represents your Home directory, for me this is "/Users/Bookis"
+"~" represents your Home directory, for me this is "/Users/Bookis".
+As a shortcut, you can also just type `cd` with no directory at all.
 ```
 $ cd .
 ```